Varadkar visit to Trump among ‘modest’ St Patrick’s Day ministerial trips

 “The Tánaiste told the Cabinet that the list was modest and balanced and should proceed given the unique opportunity to promote Ireland to political, business and cultural audiences,” Mr Coveney’s spokesman said.

-Mr Coveney will travel to New York, Minister for Finance Paschal Donohoe will visit Paris and Brussels, Minister for Justice Charlie Flanagan will travel to Berlin, Minister for Business Heather Humphreys will visit Sacramento on the US west coast, Minister for Agriculture Michael Creed will go to Chicago, Minister for Rural Development Michael Ring will be in Boston, Minister for Defence Paul Kehoe will travel to Savannah, Georgia, in the US, Minister for Culture Josepha Madigan will go to London and Attorney General Paul Kehoe will travel to New York, New Jersey and Connecticut.
+Mr Coveney will travel to New York, Minister for Finance Paschal Donohoe will visit Paris and Brussels, Minister for Justice Charlie Flanagan will travel to Berlin, Minister for Business Heather Humphreys will visit Sacramento on the US west coast and Minister for Agriculture Michael Creed will go to Chicago.
+Minister for Rural Development Michael Ring will be in Boston, Minister of State for Defence Paul Kehoe will travel to Savannah, Georgia, in the US, Minister for Culture Josepha Madigan will go to London and Attorney General Seamus Woulfe will travel to New York, New Jersey and Connecticut.

 Mr Coveney also asked his ministerial colleagues that their travelling delegations be “kept to a minimum” and that they do not fly first class, take hotel suites and hire limousines.